 The problem begins with costume stores and their annual stock of culturally inappropriate costumes.
-It is embarrassing to walk into stores like Party City and Spirit Halloween only to see rows upon rows of insensitive and straight up racist costumes.
-Considering Halloween is one of the most profitable times of the year for businesses like Party City, they refuse to yield to the demand of people asking for change.
-As businesses annually come out with these stocks of offensive costumes, consumers are fed year after year the idea that the stereotypes the costumes portray are mainstream, relevant, and accepted.
+It is embarrassing to walk into stores like Party City and Spirit Halloween just to see rows upon rows of insensitive and straight-up racist costumes.
+Considering Halloween is one of the most profitable times of the year for businesses like Party City, it makes unfortunate but perfect sense that they refuse to yield to the demands of people asking for change.
+As businesses come out annually with stocks of offensive costumes, consumers are fed year after year the idea that the stereotypes the costumes portray are mainstream, relevant, and accepted.

 To answer the question, “what makes a costume cultural appropriation?”
 Consider the following: does this costume represent a certain group of people to which I do not belong?
 Have the people this costume represents experienced a history of harm and injustice?

 Fortunately—and, obviously—countless acceptable and welcome Halloween costumes exist that don’t culturally appropriate or misrepresent groups.
 The holiday gives us the opportunity to express untapped creativity, relive childhood traditions, and strive for change.
 Choosing a costume that does not depict long-expired racial stereotypes helps slow the cycle of cultural appropriation that the holiday unfortunately brings about.